 The strategy is simple: offer a gift to customers to motivate them to participate in your UGC campaigns.
 And if the gift is relevant enough to your target audience, you can expect tons of submissions for the project.

-For practicality, a great way to request and collect user generated content is with Okendo.
+For practicality, a great way to request and collect user generated content is with a product review app such as Okendo.
 Okendo is a customer marketing solution that provides the necessary tools businesses need to capture and display high-impact user content such as customer videos or photos, product reviews and ratings.
 Simply put, it's an all-in-one tool for gathering user-generated content.

 Here’s how it works: